 BJCEM Collaborative Projects

-In addition to the Biennale, BJCEM is committed, in collaboration with partners, partners and donors, to carry out transnational collaborative projects, able to offer further opportunities for young artists and curators.
-Over the last years, 132 under-35 artists have been selected through calls launched by the network and included in residency programs within the framework of the projects:
+BJCEM is also committed, in collaboration with partners and donors, to carry out transnational collaborative projects to further other professional opportunities for young artists and curators from the Euro-Mediterranean region.
+Over the last years, 132 young artists have participated in the following projects: